rocky-linux/documentation/docs/guides/rocky-8-installation.md

 Select the language you want to use to perform the installation in this screen.
 For this example, we select _English (United States)_.
 Then click the <kbd>Continue</kbd> button.

-> **WARNING:**
-:warning: You'll next see warning screen.
-The screen will warn you that you are installing pre-release software and that you **should NOT** use the operating system in a production environment.
-If you okay with this, click <kbd>I want to proceed</kbd> to continue.

 # Installation Summary

 The _Installation Summary_ screen is an all-in-one area where you make the important decisions about the operating system to be installed.